 Your story matters.

-I’m Michelle (she/her), and I support high-achieving women and members of the LGBTQIA+ community like you who already know exercises and techniques that could help, but need the right support to get there.
+I’m Michelle (she/her), and I support women and members of the LGBTQIA+ community who may already know exercises and techniques that could help, but need the right support to get there.

 Your life is unique, and I meet you right where you are, gently, consistently, and honestly.